SamKa1u/Virtual-Assistant/README.md

 <h1>
-  A Virtual Assistant utilizing a locally hosted LLM to tackle NLP and return a tool based on user queries
+  A Voice Assistant utilizing a locally hosted LLM to tackle NLP and return a tool based on user queries
 </h1>

 <div>